StarLederer/vite-cms/README.md

-# Webwriter Compiler Vite plugin
+# Vite content

+A monorepo of packages that implement simple CMS-like features at build-time in Vite